kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 weighted avg       0.91      0.68      0.75     67682
 ```

-For accuracy, 0.69 is better than 0.68.
-Not a lot better, but we have improved on ingredients, title, and
-none — though directions have gotten slightly worse.
-We added a bunch of features; let's figure out which ones actually helped
-us.
-Let's try running it without the is_heading and is_list_item features.
-But first, loading even
-a subset (1000) of the items is taking a while (over 50 seconds on my machine, and another 20 seconds or so to train
-and analyze the model).
-Scikit-learn is automatically parallelizing the training (fit) and prediction for us, so
-we can't really speed up model creation, but reading 1000 JSON and HTML files is super-parallelizable, so
-let's change the load_labeled_blocks to be parallelized.
+While the improvement from 0.68 to 0.69 accuracy is modest, it’s consistent.
+We see slightly better F1 scores for ingredients, title, and none.
+Direction slipped a bit, which suggests that not all added features were equally helpful.

+Before diving deeper into feature evaluation, we noticed that even loading a sample of 1000 files was taking a considerable amount of time—over 50 seconds to load, followed by another 20 seconds to train and evaluate.
+Scikit-learn already parallelizes training and prediction internally, so the bottleneck lies in data loading.
+To address this, we’ll next parallelize the `load_labeled_blocks` function so we can better scale our experiments.

 For those following along, check out the next step in git: